Molly Pinkus

 Operation Mapledurwell was the investigation into the death of a young man who was shot in the stomach as he opened the front door of a residential flat.
 F was alleged to have orchestrated the visit to the victim with the intention to frighten him with a firearm.
 The visit was carried out by the 2 co-defendants and an absent male, who had fled abroad, one of whom fatally shot the victim.
 The shooting was alleged to have been gang related and based upon a drug debt.

-R v T (December 2017) – Isleworth Crown Court - Represented client charged with attempted murder by stabbing complainant in the stomach - acquitted.
+R v T (December 2017) – Molly as sole counsel represented a client charged with attempted murder by stabbing complainant in the stomach – acquitted.

-R v C & Others (April – June 2018) – Snaresbrook Crown Court - Leading counsel for a defendant in Operation Shore, a large conspiracy to supply firearms.
+R v C & Others (April – June 2018).
+Molly was leading counsel for a defendant in Operation Shore, a large conspiracy to supply firearms.
 One of 2 defendants acquitted.

 Operation Shore involved the importation and planned supply of a large number of firearms.
 The firearms and ammunition were brought from Lithuania across Europe and ended up in a top floor flat in East London which was the subject of a police raid.
 The case involved 3 trials, of which C was in the last, having been extradited.
 The case involved a large amount of electronic telephone data and cell site evidence.

-R v R & Others (February / March 2019) – Norwich Crown Court - Represented one of 11 defendants in Operation Kimball, a large county lines drugs conspiracy.
+R v R & Others (February / March 2019) – Molly represented one of 11 defendants in Operation Kimball, a large county lines drugs conspiracy.

 Operation Kimball involved 11 defendants, 5 of whom pleaded guilty.
 R was one of 6 who stood trial.
 Case involved the supply on a massive scale of heroin and crack cocaine into Great Yarmouth from London over 1 15 month period.
 The county line was organized with the use of a telephone line which sent hundreds of messages to customers in Norfolk advertising the drugs for sale.

-R v (April 2019) - Represented a young defendant who was charged with the distribution of indecent images of children.
+R v (April 2019) – Molly represented a young defendant who was charged with the distribution of indecent images of children.

 The defendant was a schoolboy, aged 15-16 at the time of the alleged offences.
 The case involved extensive chatlogs between the defendant and others and the alleged exchange / distribution of IIOC.
 Defendant pleaded guilty to possession only of the images and received a community penalty.

-R v T (July 2018) – Cambridge Crown Court - Sexual Offence - Represented a care worker charged with sexual assaults on an elderly resident in a care home and staff.
+R v T (July 2018) – Molly represented a care worker charged with sexual assaults on an elderly resident in a care home and staff.

 The Defendant was investigated after an elderly resident in a care home made disclosure that she had been repeatedly sexually assaulted by a member of staff.
 2 staff members also made complaints of sexual assault by the member of staff.
 Defendant was acquitted on the counts relating to the resident following successful legal argument.